 Pick Tomorrow Sleep If …

 - You sleep on your side.
 Tomorrow Sleep is softer and conforms better to contours.

 - You like to sleep “in” your mattress.
 You’ll sink into Tomorrow Sleep more.

 - Motion isolation matters.
 Couples that include a light sleeper may prefer Tomorrow Sleep’s memory foam, which is better at preventing motion transfer.

 These mattresses have pretty different feels and will appeal to different sleepers.
 I hope this comparison helped you decide which one you might prefer.
+It may also be helpful to check out our other mattress comparisons like Avocado vs Leesa and Tomorrow Sleep vs Bear.
 Please leave questions about either brand in the comments.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.

 He likes things simple and take a straightforward, objective approach to his reviews.
 Joe has personally tested nearly 250 mattresses and always recommends people do their research before buying a new bed.
 He has been testing mattresses for over 5 years now, so he knows a thing or two when it comes to mattress selection.
 He has been cited as an authority in the industry by a number of large publications.

 Joe has an undergraduate degree from Wake Forest University and an MBA from Columbia University.